Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 To find your organization credentials, log in to the SUSE Customer Center, select your organization from My Organizations, and click Proxies.
 Your organization's Mirroring credentials are in the top right corner.

-6. Enter a Common Name for the SSL certificates.
-The common name is usually the FQDN of the server.
+7. Enter a Common Name for the SSL certificates.
+The common name is usually the host name of the server.

-10. YaST displays the RMT Service Status.
-Select Next.
+11. YaST displays the RMT Service Status.
+If there are no issues, select Next.

 YaST enables and starts all RMT systemd services and timers.